XmHongBIT/MRI-GNP/README.md

 # MRI-GNP

 MRI-GNP is a lightweight research codebase for hierarchical multitask learning on brain MRI.
-It is designed for molecular and genomic prediction from preprocessed MRI slices, with support for partially labeled cohorts, task-specific heads, and cross-task relation modeling.
+It is designed for noninvasive neuropathological profiling of adult-type diffuse glioma from preoperative MRI, with support for partially labeled cohorts, task-specific heads, and cross-task relation modeling.

+This public release contains the core training framework used for the MRI-based glioma neuropathology prediction study: model definition, multitask optimization, configuration, and reproducible experiment structure.

+## Overview

+Adult-type diffuse glioma requires integrated histological and molecular characterization for diagnosis, grading, and treatment planning.
+MRI-GNP is built around the idea that routine preoperative MRI can support this process through a unified deep learning model rather than a collection of isolated single-marker predictors.

+In the accompanying manuscript, MRI-GNP was developed and evaluated on a large multicenter cohort comprising 35,616 MR images from 8,844 patients across 22 datasets in three countries.
+The study focuses on predicting multiple neuropathology-related targets from MRI, including tasks such as IDH mutation, 1p/19q codeletion, CDKN2A/B homozygous deletion, +7/-10 alteration, TERT promoter mutation, EGFR amplification, ATRX mutation, TP53 mutation, MGMT promoter methylation, Ki-67 expression, and WHO-related grading tasks.

 ## Highlights